tony-schndr/k8s-harder-way/README.md

 https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/04-certificate-authority.md

-Run play to create certs from the variables defined in `var/certs.yml`
+Run the play `create_crypto.yml` prior to `vagrant up` to create necessary crypto objects.
+This play will quickly generate a Certificate Authority and every Certificate needed to boot strap the cluster.
+Certificate variables such as extended key usage, key usage, CN, etc... are all stored in `var/certs.yml` and can be tweaked if desired.
+When regenerate crypto delete the `crypto/` directory and rerun `create_crypto.yml`, rinse and repeat if needed.
+To reapply crypto settings to the cluster run `vagrant provision`.

 ```
-ansible-playbook create_certs.yml
+ansible-playbook create_crypto.yml
 ```

-When vagrant machines are provisioned these certs are uploaded to the appropriate VMs.

 ---
 ## Kubernetes configuration files for auth